d-andersen/OnlineVagtplan/README.md

 # OnlineVagtplan

-#### DM571 Software Engineering Autumn 2019 - Project Part 2 - LocalCinema Case Study
+#### DM571 Software Engineering Fall 2019 - Project Part 2 - LocalCinema Case Study

 This project aims to implement a simple duty roster for a local cinema.